Bilsthorpe

 Bilsthorpe is a village and civil parish in the Newark and Sherwood district of Nottinghamshire, England.
-According to the 2001 census it had a population of 3,076, increasing to 3,375 at the 2011 Census.
-It is located near the junction of the A614 and A617, around 5 miles south of Ollerton, 9 miles east of Mansfield and 6 miles north-west of Southwell.
+According to the 2001 census it had a population of 3,076, increasing to 3,375 at the 2011 census, and dropping slightly to 3,365 at the 2021 census.
+It is located near the junction of the A614 and A617, around five miles south of Ollerton, nine miles east of Mansfield and six miles north-west of Southwell.

+History

+Etymology

+There was originally a ‘d’ in Bilsthorpe’s name.
+The thorpe being a Scandinavian invader named Bildr who is believed to have founded the village before the Saxons and Danes.
+Bilsthorpe was mentioned in the Domesday Book in 1086 as ‘Bildesthorp’.